Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 - _private bicep registry_

 By the time of this writing, the publishing experience works as follows:
-1. A user can optionally specific a specific version in the module's pipeline file, or during runtime.
+1. A user can optionally specify a version in the module's pipeline file, or during runtime.
 If the user does not, a default version is used
 1. No matter what publishing location we enabled, the corresponding logic will
    1. Fetch the latest version of this module in the target location (if available)
    1. Compare it with any specified custom version the user optionally provided